realiotech/mainnet/realionetwork_3301-1/README.md

-# RealioNetwork Testnet
+# RealioNetwork Mainnet

 ## Instructions

 ## Full nodes and general participants

-Follow the instructions on the official documentation to [join the testnet](https://docs.realio.network/testnet/overview)
+Follow the instructions on the official documentation to [join the mainnet](https://docs.realio.network/mainnet/overview)

 The team is [available on discord](https://discord.gg/Nv9EUbRnKb)